eheisman/dssrip/README.md

 The DSS-R *i*nterface *p*roject. (dssrip)
 =========================================

-`dssrip` is a package of R functions to read/write data from HEC-DSS file by making calls to the Java methods exposed in HEC-DSSVue's scripting capability.
+`dssrip` is a package of R functions to read data from HEC-DSS file by making calls to the Java methods exposed in HEC-DSSVue's scripting capability.

 Provided under MIT license without warranty.